 Bidwell teachers meet every Wednesday from 8:00 a.m. until 9:00 a.m. to collaborate.
-These sessions provide time for teachers and staff to align subject area curriculum to content standards, develop common assessments, create strategies to help at risk students, and learn and implement new teaching strategies.
+These sessions provide time for teachers and staff to align subject area curriculum to common core state standards (CCSS), develop common assessments, create strategies to help at-risk students, and learn and implement new teaching strategies.
 Teachers use the four "critical questions" to provide focus to their work: